 Temporary Event Notices (TENs)

-Last updated: March 2026 · 5 min read
+Last updated: June 2026 · 5 min read

 Key Point

 You must give your local licensing authority at least 10 working days’ notice for a standard TEN, or 5 working days for a late TEN.
-Apply early — late TENs can be refused.
+Apply early; late TENs can be refused.
 Requirements and processes can vary on a per-council basis, so it is always worth consulting your specific local council’s licensing page.

-When do you need a TEN?
+When does a craft fair need a TEN?

 You need a TEN if your event involves any of the following and the venue does not already have a premises licence covering them:

-• Sale or supply of alcohol.
+- Sale or supply of alcohol.

-• Provision of regulated entertainment (live music, recorded music, dancing, plays, films — though some exemptions exist for small venues).
+- Provision of regulated entertainment (live music, recorded music, dancing, plays, films, though some exemptions exist for small venues).

-• Provision of late-night refreshment (serving hot food or hot drink to the public between 11pm and 5am).
+- Provision of late-night refreshment (serving hot food or hot drink to the public between 11pm and 5am).

 If your craft fair is during the day and does not involve alcohol or late-night food service, you probably do not need a TEN.